I Reviewed G2’s 7 Best Operating Systems for Work and Play

 iOS

-One of the standout features I read a lot of reviews about was the interactive widgets.
+One of the standout features I read a lot about in reviews was the interactive widgets.
 These aren’t just static blocks of information anymore—you can interact with them directly from the home or lock screen.

-G2 reviewers use them to check off tasks in their reminders, control smart home devices, and even respond to messages without opening the apps.
-It might seem like a minor upgrade, but it cuts down on the constant app-hopping that eats into productivity.
+G2 reviewers use them to check off tasks in their reminders, control smart home devices, and even respond to messages without needing to open the apps.
+It might seem like a minor upgrade, but it reduces the constant app-hopping that eats into productivity.

 The upgraded Spotlight search in iOS 18 is frequently highlighted as a major improvement.
 Users describe it as faster, more intuitive, and significantly more powerful than previous versions.
 It now delivers real-time results across apps, documents, and web suggestions, while also adapting to individual usage patterns over time.